mathewgomas-alfred/mathewgomas.io/general_concepts/colors/color_managed_workflow.rst

     The opposite to Perceptual, Absolute colorimetric will attempt to retain all the correct colors at whatever cost, which may result in awful looking colors.
 Recommended only for reproduction work.
 Doesn't work with Matrix Shaper profiles in Krita due to ICC v4 workflow standards.

 Relative Colorimetric
-    A in between solution between perceptual and absolute, relative will try to fit whatever colors it can match between color spaces.
+    An in between solution between perceptual and absolute, relative will try to fit whatever colors it can match between color spaces.
 It does this by aligning the white and black points.
 It cuts off the rest to their respective borders.
 This is what all matrix shaper profiles default to during conversion, because the ICC v4 workflow specifies to only use Relative Colorimetric for matrix shaper profiles.

 Saturation
     Does anything to retain colorfulness, even hue will be sacrificed.
 Used in infographics.
 Doesn't work with Matrix Shaper profiles, defaults to relative colorimetric.